 - Sunflower seeds.

-To reduce LDL and total cholesterol levels, the U.S. Department of Health and Human Services recommends you eat, at a minimum, 5 to 10 grams of soluble fiber every day, as well as insoluble fiber.
+To reduce LDL and total cholesterol levels, experts recommend eating at least 25 to 30 grams of fiber per day, with about one-quarter of that coming from soluble fiber sources.
 Three-quarters of a cup of cooked beans provide around 5 grams of soluble fiber, half an avocado contains 2 grams of soluble fiber, and one cup of cooked carrots around 2.5 grams.
 Eat up!

 2. Include More Plant Sterols or Stanols

 Plant sterols and stanols (also called phytosterols) are found naturally in small amounts in fruits and vegetables, grains, legumes, nuts, and seeds.
 They are also added to some products such as cereals, cooking oils, granola, margarine, orange juice, and salad dressings in more significant amounts, and these products are often labeled as having "Cholesterol-lowering" benefits that are good for your heart.

 But what are they?
 Plant stanols and sterols have a similar structure to cholesterol, and our digestive system finds it difficult to tell the difference between these and cholesterol.
 This confusion can prevent cholesterol from being absorbed into our bloodstream, which means it just gets excreted along with other body waste.

 Studies show that sterols and stanols lower LDL cholesterol levels by an average of 6% and perhaps as much as 14% in as little as four weeks.
 Foods naturally high in sterols and stanols include almonds, apples, avocados, blueberries, Brussel sprouts, peanuts, pumpkin seeds, and tomatoes.